Hard to Say

-"Hard to Say" is the title of 1981 song written and performed by the American singer-songwriter Dan Fogelberg.
-It first appeared on Fogelberg's album The Innocent Age.
+"Hard to Say" is a song written and performed by the American singer-songwriter Dan Fogelberg.
+Released as a single in 1981, it appeared on Fogelberg's album The Innocent Age.

 Fogelberg wrote the song while recovering from surgery.
 The song features backing vocals by singer Glenn Frey of the Eagles.
 The song became Fogelberg's third Top 10 hit on the Billboard Hot 100 chart when it peaked at No. 7 in October 1981.
 It also spent three weeks at No. 2 on the Billboard adult contemporary chart.
 It became his greatest hit in Canada, where it peaked at No. 16 Pop and No. 1 AC.